SMM callout vulnerability in combined DXE/SMM driver on BullSequana Edge server.

-Binarly REsearch Team has discovered a SMM callout vulnerability on a BullSequana Edge server allowing a possible attacker to hijack execution flow of a code running in System Management Mode.
+BINARLY efiXplorer team has discovered a SMM callout vulnerability on a BullSequana Edge server allowing a possible attacker to hijack execution flow of a code running in System Management Mode.
 Exploiting this issue could lead to escalating privileges to SMM.

 An attacker can exploit this vulnerability to elevate privileges from ring 0 to ring -2, execute arbitrary code in System Management Mode - an environment more privileged than operating system (OS) and completely isolated from it.
 Running arbitrary code in SMM additionally bypasses SMM-based SPI flash protections against modifications, which can help an attacker to install a firmware backdoor/implant into the BIOS.
 Such a malicious firmware code in the BIOS could persist across operating system re-installs.
 Additionally, this vulnerability could potentially be used by threat actors to bypass security mechanisms provided by the UEFI firmware (for example, Secure Boot and some types of memory isolation for hypervisors).

-The vulnerability exists in the child SW SMI handler registered with the GUID 56947330-585c-4470-a95d-c55c529feb47
+The vulnerability exists in the child SW SMI handler registered with the GUID 56947330-585c-4470-a95d-c55c529feb47 and located at offset 0x1328 in the driver:

 EFI_STATUS SmiHandler(EFI_HANDLE DispatchHandle, const void *Context, void *CommBuffer, UINTN *CommBufferSize)